Jennanaureen/Data-Analytics-Portfolio/README.md

 Description

--Transformed Raw Transactional Data
+* Data Transformation: Engineered a dynamic dashboard by transforming raw transactional data into actionable insights.
--Distance Based Key Performance Indicators
+* Performance Metrics: Developed distance-based Key Performance Indicators (KPIs) to quantify trip efficiencies.
--Data Cleaning on 37K+ records
--Dynamic UI Design in Power BI

-Technologies Used

--Power BI(DAX)
--SQL
+* UI/UX Design: Built a dynamic user interface in Power BI to visualize $13M+ in revenue and 37K+ ride transactions.
+* Data Integrity: Resolved inconsistencies in 37K+ raw records to ensure reporting accuracy for 625K+ km of travel data.